Policies

 ARCHIVING AND DIGITAL PRESERVATION POLICY

-Millennium, Journal of Education, Technologies, and Health, uses Open Journal Systems, a free open-source system for journal administration and publishing, developed with support and distribution by the Public Knowledge Project (PKP) under the GNU General Public License.
+Millenium, Journal of Education, Technologies, and Health, uses Open Journal Systems, a free, open-source journal administration and publishing system developed with support and distribution by the Public Knowledge Project (PKP) under the GNU General Public License.
 PKP is a multi-university initiative that develops (free) open-source software and conducts research to improve the quality and reach of scholarly publishing.
-OJS contains the PKP PN plugin, a means to preserve journal contents in the PKP Preservation Network (PKP PN) which digitally preserves OJS journals.
+OJS contains the PKP PN plugin, a means to preserve journal contents in the PKP Preservation Network (PKP PN), which digitally preserves OJS journals.
 PKP PN ensures that journals that are not part of any other digital preservation service can be preserved for long-term access.
 PKP enables publishers of OJS journals to digitally preserve their content in a decentralized and distributed way.
-This means that in case a journal stops being published or goes offline, there will be a way to have continuous long-term access to the articles and issues (preservation for long-term access).
+This means that if a journal stops being published or goes offline, there will be a way to have continuous long-term access to the articles and issues (preservation for long-term access).

 PRIVACY POLICY